llafuente/language-spec/language/types/pointers.md

 ## variant<$type>

-Holds a reference to a value and it's type
+A variant is an especial pointer that holds a reference to a value and it's type.

 ```language
 type variant = struct {